jeremy21212121/evo-re/readme.md

 The longest part was getting the emulated android environment setup correctly.
 I have documented the process meticulously and will probably write a blog post.

-Miraculously, this initial bash script ran flawlessly on the very first invocation.

 I noticed one small difference on the response from the availableVehicles endpoint; the JSON response is prefixed with "[]".
 This is typically done to cause browser JSON parsers to error.
 I will need to double check to make sure all headers are identical.

 # Why?